 “You remind me of the babe!
 What babe?
-Babe with the power!” sings David Bowie as the character Jareth in the 1986 Jim Henson movie – The Labyrinth.
+Babe with the power!” sings David Bowie as The Goblin King Jareth in the 1986 Jim Henson movie – Labyrinth.

 This movie has a lot of interesting facts:

 - Labyrinth, who has developed a cult following over the years, was directed by the late Jim Henson (creator of the Muppets), with executive producer George Lucas (Star Wars) with conceptual designs by Brian Froud (well-known fantasy illustrator).
 The baby that plays Toby in the movie, is also the son of Brian Froud!

 - To make the film even more appealing, David Bowie stars as Jareth (King of the Goblins) with now well-known actress Jennifer Connelly as Sarah.

 - A further interesting fact is that Labyrinth started as a collaboration between Jim Henson and Brian Froud, with ideas for the film first being discussed between them following a screening of their previous collaboration, The Dark Crystal.

 - David Bowie made the baby noises for Baby Toby himself.

 - The goblin king’s impressive juggling tricks weren’t done by David Bowie himself, but by Michael Moschen, a well-known American juggler.

 - There is an amazing Easter Egg in Labyrinth.
 Jareth’s face is hidden in the background seven times throughout the movie.

 The plot revolves around 15 year old Sarah’s quest to reach the center of the Labyrinth maze to rescue her infant brother Toby, who has been kidnapped by Jareth, the Goblin King.
 With the exception of Bowie and Connelly, most of the significant characters in the film are played by puppets produced by Jim Henson’s Creature Shop.
 There are also some great musical numbers in the movie.